 Tea Sandwiches with Cream Cheese and Asparagus

 In our little tea sandwiches, cooked asparagus is layered with a mixture of poached salmon, horseradish, and nonfat sour cream over whole-grain bread.
-The spread can be made an hour or two ahead and chilled; assemble sandwiches just before serving.

 - Yield: Makes 4 dozen

 - 3 salmon steaks (about 2 1/4 pounds total)

 - 1 1/2 loaves whole-grain bread, thinly sliced

 - 1 onion, peeled and cut in half

 - 5 sprigs fresh flat-leaf parsley

 - 20 whole black peppercorns